-Harley-Davidson® LED* Lighting – Get a Leg Up For Seeing and Being Seen
+Harley-Davidson® LED* Lighting – Illuminate the Journey Ahead - LED is best For Seeing and Being Seen

-The next time you change the foyer light bulb, you will probably put in an LED* (Light Emitting Diode) bulb.
-Chances are you’ll never need to change it again.
-That is the true beauty of LED lighting – it’s next to permanent, gives off next to no heat, and they’re gosh-awful bright while utilizing very little power.
+The next time you change the living room light bulb in your house, you will probably put in an LED* (Light Emitting Diode) bulb.
+If you do, chances are you’ll never need to change it again.
+That's right, never, as in N-E-V-E-R!
+That is the true beauty of LED lighting – it’s next to permanent, gives almost no heat, and they’re really, and we mean "really, really" bright!

 That same engineering technology is now common on motorcycles.
 Since seeing and being seen while riding a motorcycle is critical for safety, LED lighting makes good sense.
-In fact, LED lighting for motorcycles may have a profound influence of accident rates, because being seen during daylight hours is the key to reducing accidents where car drivers say, “I never saw him.”
-The benefits for night riding go without saying.
+In fact, LED lighting for motorcycles may have a profound influence of accident rates, because being seen during daylight hours is the key to reducing accidents.
+See the path to adventure in a new light - LED lights!

-We have a large collection of LED lights and lighting components for your perusal.
+We have a large collection of LED lights and lighting components.
+They are easy to install, and highly visible - LED lights are a great way to help you stand out on the road.
 The applications vary.
 First, look for headlight applications.
 That’s where the safety factor comes into play.
 After that, check out all of the applications where LEDs can be used.
 They are not only functional, but they’re beautiful.
 LED lights can also be used on fuel gauges, auxiliary lamps and turn signals, and tail lamps.
 Fitments are available for almost all Harley-Davidson® models, including the Electra Glide®, Street Glide®, Ultra Limited™, and Tri Glide™, Softail®, V-Rod®, Road Glide®, Road King®, and other Touring models.
 One of the most popular LED headlights is the Daymaker, available in both 5.75 and 7-inches.

 In summary, LED Lamps are brighter and whiter in color and provide a superior light pattern over standard incandescent lamps.
 Upgrade and outfit your bike to LED.
 All the LED lamps offered by WisconsinHarley.com are DOT approved.